Fullbaro/SmartWatchDataCollector/README.md

 1. It is important that you include the path to your own endpoint in the App code ([here](https://github.com/Fullbaro/SmartWatchDataCollector/blob/main/App/utils/config/constants.js)).
 2. Also in this file, for the key parameter, enter a unique secret key.
 You can generate your own [here](https://www.uuidgenerator.net/)
-3. You can specify how often the watch saves sensor data in [this file](https://github.com/Fullbaro/SmartWatchDataCollector/blob/main/WatchFace/app.js) by changing the `interval`(ms) variable.
+3. You can specify how often the watch saves sensor data in [this file](https://github.com/Fullbaro/SmartWatchDataCollector/blob/main/WatchFace/utils/config/constants.js) by changing the `INTERVAL`(ms) variable.
 Some sensors are event based.
 4. You will need to install the Zeus CLI ([docs](https://docs.zepp.com/docs/1.0/guides/tools/cli/))
 5. Enter **App**/**WatchFace** folder, and execute the `zeus preview` command.
 6. Scan the **QR code** on the terminal with your phone using the option on the developer tab